mdmower/geoip-web-api/readme.md

 # geoip-web-api

-A web API for IP-based geolocation at the [country](https://en.wikipedia.org/wiki/ISO_3166-1) level with optional [subdivision](https://en.wikipedia.org/wiki/ISO_3166-2) support.
+A web API for IP-based geolocation.
 Both IPv4 and IPv6 are supported.
 Suitable for use as an [amp-geo fallback](https://github.com/ampproject/amphtml/blob/master/spec/amp-framework-hosting.md#amp-geo-fallback-api) when self-hosting the AMP framework.

 ## GeoIP database and reader